Il-castor/orbslam3-odometry/full_documentation.md

 ## How to get settings file content
 Now, we will describe the content of the setting file that must be provided to ORB-SLAM.
 The full documentation of the file content can be found directly [here](https://github.com/UZ-SLAMLab/ORB_SLAM3/blob/master/Calibration_Tutorial.pdf).

-Some examples of the settings file can be found in the [config directory](src/orbslam3_odometry/config/).
+Some examples of the settings file can be found in the [config example directory](src/orbslam3_odometry/config/example_config/).

 ### Common parameters
 Starting from one of the example settings file, these parameters must be changed: